 Rangers sign reliever Kelley to $2.75M deal with ’20 option

-ARLINGTON, Texas (AP) — Veteran reliever Shawn Kelley signed a one-year contract with the Texas Rangers that guarantees the right-hander $2.75 million and includes a club option for a second season.
+ARLINGTON, Texas (AP) — Reliever Shawn Kelley agreed to a one-year contract with the Texas Rangers that guarantees the right-hander $2.75 million and includes a club option for 2020.

-The signing was announced Tuesday night by the Rangers, who made room on the roster by designating outfielder John Andreoli for assignment.
+The deal was announced Tuesday night by the Rangers, who made room on the roster by designating outfielder John Andreoli for assignment.

 In 54 appearances for Washington and Oakland last season, Kelley had a 2.94 ERA.